 Each set of integrated properties requires the following:

 - Request properties identify what you are looking for in the external system and the parameters you want to pass in to the action.
-For example, you could add a request property that prompts a message sender to enter a specific event number or status.
-Depending on the actions available in the integration service, xMatters would then return information about the indicated event, or return the number of events with the requested status.
+For example, you could add a request property that prompts a message sender to enter a specific alert number or status.
+Depending on the actions available in the integration service, xMatters would then return information about the indicated alert, or return the number of alerts with the requested status.

 - Response properties identify the information you want to retrieve from the external system to include in your messages.
 For example, you might want to include the name of the person who is currently working on a change request, how long a help desk ticket has been open, or the intended address of a package delivery that's running late.